nawidtechlabs/Sentinel-SOC-Investigation-Lab/README.md

 | Type 7 | 6 | Unlock |
 | Type 10 | 3 | Remote Interactive (RDP) |

-**Investigation Conclusion:** The logon type distribution directly answers what service was being targeted.

-- **Type 3 (86% of attempts)** = Network authentication — the attacker was hitting Windows network authentication services directly, not a web application, not SQL Server, not a specific business application.
-This is consistent with SMB or NTLM-based credential attacks targeting the OS authentication layer.
-- **Type 10 (3 attempts)** = These were my own RDP sessions from my Mac — not attacker activity.

-This finding changes the remediation priority.
-The primary response should focus on restricting network authentication exposure (SMB, NTLM hardening) rather than solely RDP controls.
+**Investigation Conclusion:** Type 3 network logons (86% of attempts) indicate the attacker was hitting Windows network authentication services directly — not a web application, not SQL Server, not a specific business application.
+This is consistent with SMB or NTLM-based attacks targeting the OS authentication layer.
+The Type 10 failures were my own RDP sessions from my Mac — not attacker activity.
+This finding changes the remediation priority toward restricting network authentication exposure rather than solely RDP controls.

 ---

-## Phase 8 — Detection Engineering
+## Phase 8 — Detection Engineering (Defender)

-**Objective:** Build a custom detection rule that would automatically alert on this behavior in the future with proper MITRE ATT&CK mapping and actionable response guidance.
+**Objective:** Build a custom detection rule in Microsoft Defender to automatically alert on brute force behavior.

 **Detection Rule Configuration:**